marko-js/marko/docs/components.md

 2. `event` - The native DOM event
 3. `el` - The DOM element that the event listener was attached to

-When using the `on-*` attribute to attach event listeners, Marko will use event delegation that is more efficient than using `el.addEventListener()` directly.
+When using the `on-*` or `once-*` attributes to attach event listeners, Marko will use event delegation that is more efficient than using `el.addEventListener()` directly.
 Please see [Why is Marko Fast? » Event delegation](/docs/why-is-marko-fast/#event-delegation) for more details.

 <a name="declarative-custom-events"></a>